 Having said that, the gaming industry has really boomed in Sweden, so it would be hard to get a job with no experience.
 So I think both education and experience are important now.

-Despite being an indie studio, Avalanche has had success since its creation in 2006.
-As someone who’s been working with the company for 10 years, what are the most noticeable changes in you’ve had in your work as a Sound Director?
+Despite being an indie studio, Avalanche has had notable success since its creation in 2006.
+As someone who’s been working with the company for ten years, what are the most noticeable changes you’ve had in your work as a Sound Director?

 It’s all tied up to the general improvement of the consoles, and the fact that you didn’t have much resources to work with back in 2006.
 Things only just started to pick up around that time.
-Memory isn’t an issue today, so you can decorate your games with a lot of sound, and it’s expected out of any AAA game.
-PS2 and Xbox didn’t really offer that, and game developers didn’t have any reason to spend to much money on audio as a result.
-It’s been increase in processing power of consoles more than anything else that has allowed companies like ours to expand our audio ambitions.
+Memory isn’t an issue today, so you can decorate your games with a lot of sound, and it’s expected of any AAA game.
+The PS2 and Xbox didn’t really offer that, and game developers didn’t have any reason to spend too much money on audio as a result.
+It’s been the increase in processing power of consoles, more than anything else, that has allowed companies like ours to expand our audio ambitions.

 How has Avalanche’s success affected your workload?
-Has it allowed you to delegate more work to your subordinates, or has it increased the work of co-coordinating amongst an greater number of staff?
+Has it allowed you to delegate more work to your subordinates, for example?

-Avalanche has made a habit of having the proper representatives on each project for audio.
-So my work hasn’t become harder; rather its the opposite.
+Avalanche has made a habit of having the proper audio representatives on each project.
+So my work hasn’t become harder; it’s rather the opposite.
 Our producers make sure we have a good process.
 My job is mainly to make sure people have high ambitions for getting good audio into the games.

 What does the size of Avalanche’s audio team look like?

 What’s the role of Producers in interacting with the audio team?
-Do they have to talk the Sound Director directly, or do they go to your subordinates with their wishes and questions?
+Do they primarily communicate with the Sound Director, or do they go to your subordinates with their wishes and questions?

-If you have a game that features the use of vehicles, we assign a team to just vehicles who handle everything to do with that, from artwork and physics to animation and audio.
-So that team will have a Producer attached to it, and the Sound Director will manage the goals in that team, but the rest is for that team to decide.
-It’s all scrum-based, which means its iterative in short bursts.
+If Avalanche starts to develop a game that features the use of vehicles, then we create a team exclusively for vehicle resources and they handle everything to do with that, from artwork and physics to animation and audio.
+That team will have a Producer attached to it, and the Sound Director will manage the goals in that team, but the rest is for that team to decide.
+It’s all scrum-based, which means it’s iterative in short bursts.

-Do you feel like Avalanche being an independent studio forces you to have certain considerations that wouldn’t have been present if there company was a subsidiary of a larger company?
+Do you feel like Avalanche being an independent studio forces you to have certain considerations that wouldn’t have been present if the company was a subsidiary of a major studio?

 Seeing as Avalanche focuses on sandbox/open-world games, how does that affect the audio process?

 That’s an interesting topic, because the nature of our games surely affects the audio.
-Open-world games have a simulation nature at it’s core, and it’s hard to fool the people who play our games if the audio isn’t up to par.
-A corridor-based shooter game allows you to know where the boundaries are drawn visually and audibly, so it’s easier to polish your sounds in such a game which is linear.
-Open world games have to have audio that sounds great from all angles.
-So if the player decides to pile up 15 barrels of gasoline and blow them all up, it has to sound as proportionally compelling as blowing up just one barrel.
+Open-world games have a simulation nature at their core, and it’s hard to fool the people who play our games if the audio isn’t up to par.
+A corridor-based shooter game easily indicates where the boundaries are, both visually and audibly, so it’s easier to polish your sounds for a linear game like that.
+But open world games have to have audio that sounds great from all angles.
+So if the player decides to pile up fifteen barrels of gasoline and blow them all up, it has to sound as proportionally compelling as blowing up just one barrel.
 So we’ve always had to battle these types of conditions, and have gotten increasingly better at handling all the different contextual differences that players can be presented with.